 Career Outlook articles provide data and information on a variety of topics—including occupations and industries, pay and benefits, and more.
 These articles are helpful for students, career counselors, jobseekers, and others planning careers.

-over 800 occupations and for about 400 industries throughout the Nation, and similar data for all states and selected metropolitan areas.
+BLS conducts an annual mail survey of establishments that provides data on employment and wages by occupation and industry for over 800 occupations and for about 400 industries throughout the Nation, and similar data for all states and selected metropolitan areas.

-Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics Survey, or the Current Population Survey.
+Wage data are available by occupation for the nation, regions, states, and many metropolitan areas.
+Wage data by area and occupation are from the National Compensation Survey, Occupational Employment and Wage Statistics Survey, or the Current Population Survey.
 See Wages by Area and Occupation to determine which information suits your needs.

 More information: Wages by Area and Occupation.

-BLS data on workers with hourly earnings at or below the prevailing Federal minimum wage are described on the Overview of BLS Data on Minimum Wage Workers page.
+BLS data on workers with hourly earnings at or below the prevailing federal minimum wage are described on the Overview of BLS Data on Minimum Wage Workers page.

-Last Modified Date: October 29, 2015
+Last Modified Date: September 1, 2020